foneverify/PhoneNumberVerification/README.md

 # PhoneNumberVerification
-Verifying the user phone number using APIs
+Verifying the user phone number using APIs for Android applications